 The Columbia-Willamette Compensation Group will not participate in, or intervene in, including the publishing or distribution of statements, any political campaign on behalf of any candidate for public office.

 No substantial part of the activities of the group will be the carrying on of propaganda or otherwise attempting to influence legislation.

 Upon dissolution of the group, after paying or adequately providing for the debts and obligations of the group, the remaining assets will be distributed by the Executive Committee to a non-profit fund, foundation, or corporation, which is organized and operated exclusively for education and/or scientific purposes, and which has established its tax-exempt status under Section 501 (C) 6 of the Internal Revenue Code of 2954, as amended.

 No part of the net earnings of this group will ever inure to, be for the benefit of, or be distributed to, its members, trustees, officers, or other private persons, except that the group will be empowered to pay reasonable compensation for services rendered and to make payments and distributions in furtherance of the exempt purposes for which it was formed.

-Not withstanding any other provisions of the Articles, the Columbia-Willamette Compensation Group will obey all applicable laws and will not carry on any other activities which are not permitted by an association exempt form Federal Income Tax under Section 501 (C) 3 of the Internal Revenue Code of 1954, as amended.
+Notwithstanding any other provisions of the Articles, the Columbia-Willamette Compensation Group will obey all applicable laws and will not carry on any other activities which are not permitted by an association exempt from Federal Income Tax under Section 501 (C) 3 of the Internal Revenue Code of 1954, as amended.